jamulussoftware/jamulus/docs/TRANSLATING.md

 After having opened an issue on GitHub:
 1. Fork the Jamulus repository as described above, then install Qt on your machine (See [COMPILING.md](../COMPILING.md)).
 (You will need `lrelease` and `lupdate` later on.)
-2. Create a branch based on the `master` branch: Locally navigate to the folder you cloned the repo to (with `cd /path/to/jamulus/repo`) and type `git checkout -b "translate-add-xx_YY"` (where xx_YY is the language code of the new language).
+2. Create a branch based on the `main` branch: Locally navigate to the folder you cloned the repo to (with `cd /path/to/jamulus/repo`) and type `git checkout -b "translate-add-xx_YY"` (where xx_YY is the language code of the new language).
 3. Open Jamulus.pro in an editor such as `nano`: `nano Jamulus.pro` and add your language file (which will be created later) in alphabetical order to the `TRANSLATIONS` variable.
 The format should match the other present languages.
 4. Also add `src/translation/translation_xx_YY.qm` to the DISTFILES variable similar to the other files
 5. Save and close Jamulus.pro.